open-algorithmic-trading/open-trading-persistence/postgres/README.md

 # Clean up

-- You can run 'make db-rm' to stop the container and remove it
+- 'make db-rm' to stop the container and remove it
+- 'make db-nuke' to delete all postgres files